buttermilkgreen/ais_ship_tracker/README.md

 2. Zoom in on the area of water you want to monitor.
 3. Click the **rectangle tool** (the small box icon on the left of the map) and draw your tracking zone.
 4. Look at the very bottom of the screen.
 You will see a string of four numbers next to the word **Box** (e.g., `-2.718, 51.423, -2.521, 51.501`).
 5. **CRITICAL STEP:** bboxfinder outputs these numbers in a specific order: `Longitude, Latitude, Longitude, Latitude`.
-You must paste them into your Add-on configuration in exactly this mapping:
+You must paste them into your add-on configuration in exactly this mapping:
    * **First number:** Paste into `longitude_west`
    * **Second number:** Paste into `latitude_south`
    * **Third number:** Paste into `longitude_east`